simplcommerce/SimplCommerce/README.md

         });
     }
  ```
-#### For entity framework
+#### For Entity Framework Core
-Every domain entities need to inherit from Entity, then on the "OnModelCreating" method, we find them and register them to DbContext
+Every domain entities need to inherit from Entity, then on the "OnModelCreating" method, we find them and register them to DbContext:
 ```cs
     private static void RegisterEntities(ModelBuilder modelBuilder, IEnumerable<Type> typeToRegisters) {